Atlanta, GA, Graphic Design Schools

 Master of Arts in Graphic Design and Visual Experience

 This program requires 45 credits to complete.
 Some of the classes delve deeper into the theoretical and aesthetic concepts of graphic design.
 Three studio classes and a portfolio review are also required.

 Master of Fine Arts in Graphic Design and Visual Experience

 Twice the number of credits are required in this master's program, and students take several more seminar and studio classes than MA students.
 Some of the topics may cover theoretical and applied concepts for typography and visual communication.
 MFA students also conduct research relevant to graphic design and prepare a written thesis and a project.

 Reinhardt University is associated with the United Methodist Church.
 Graphic design programs are offered in the School of Arts and Humanities.

 Bachelor of Fine Arts in Digital Art and Graphic Design

-Bachelor of Arts in Communication - Graphic Communication
+Bachelor of Arts in Communication and Media Studies

 Individuals in this program learn to create visual communication using graphic design techniques while also learning to communicate effectively.
 Classes include introductory and advanced digital art classes as well as classes in public relations, advertising and mass media.